microsoft/api-guidelines/graph/GuidelinesGraph.md

 Together these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review recommendations.

-This document borrows heavily from multiple public sources such as:
+This document borrows from multiple public sources such as:

 1. Microsoft Azure REST API Guidelines